 While it doesn't live up to its "four-door sports car" billing, Nissan's full-size Maxima sedan is still one of the more engaging rides in its segment thanks to a firm suspension and a rorty V6.
 These features, along with a comfortable and high-quality interior, make the Maxima a worthy option for those seeking a large sedan with a dash of excitement.

-The Maxima SV gains a rearview camera, USB connectivity and a seven-inch color monitor for the latest model year.
-A new S Value Package is also available.
+The Maxima SV gained a rearview camera, USB connectivity and a seven-inch color monitor for the previous model year.
+An S Value Package was also added.

 First introduced in 2009, the current-generation Maxima recently received a modest update that included a few styling tweaks.
 The car is visually defined by pointed "fish hook" headlights, muscular haunches and a wide stance.